spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 Beyond the double doors you find an operating room.
 The lights glow a sickly red, and reveal a Githyanki youth strapped down to a table, looking terrified.
 Standing over him, injecting a fluid into an IV bag already connected to the kid’s arm, is a kindly-looking human scientist.
 There is a strong air of illusion magic around him.

 He does not move, but keeps his hand on the knob that will start the drip.
 He will try to smooth talk them, get them talking.
-The whole time, he’s using TK to move needles full of the poison to inject into the players.
+The whole time, he’s using telekinesis to move needles full of the poison to inject into the players.
 If anyone makes a perception check of 30, they’ll notice the needles.
 Otherwise, have the group make a dexterity saving throw to avoid being infected with Illithid Phage.

 While infected, the target can’t regain hit points, and its hit point maximum is reduced by 10 (3d6) every round.
 If the disease reduces the target’s hit point maximum to 0, the target passes out and must make death saving throws to avoid being transformed into a mind flayer.